 Easy Free Walking Trails

 The Rail Trail – This paved trail near the Spartanburg YMCA is perfect for biking, scooters, and walking.
-The trail is also located beside the Hot Spot Skate Park where in-county kids can skate for just $2-3.
+The trail is also located beside the free Hot Spot Skate Park and Play 60 Park with a ninja warrior style obstacle course.

 Cottonwood Trail Preserve – These easy trails will take you over boardwalks, through forests, and into open picnic areas.